CrypticT1tan/color-palette/README.md

 - Allows you to interact with your file system to pick image files
 - Extract the color of any pixel in any image file selected
 - Extracted colors will be shown alongside their hex code
-- Any file that isn't a valid image file will not be accepted by the program
+- Any other file will not be accepted by the program

 ## INSTALLATION ⚙️
 Clone the repository while in your desired directory: